Rochilaz123/ultimate-hangman/README.md

 - When I first created the website, the two pages were on two different pages of html, however the score wouldn't carry over from one page to the next as the Javascript reloaded.
 I put the pages in divs instead, and to switch pages I switch the style visibility.

-- On larger screens, the elements overlapped slightly, so i added a media query.
+- On larger screens, the elements overlapped slightly, so I added a media query.

 - On the first page of the website, the buttons layout changes depending on the width of the page.